nickknz/NandToTetris/README.md

 **Key concepts:** Von Neumann and Harvard architectures, the stored program concept, fetch-execute cycle, data bus, instruction bus, CPU, computer design.

+### Project 6
+Every computer has a binary machine language, in which instructions are written as series of 0's and 1's, and a symbolic machine language, also known as assembly language, in which instructions are expressed using human-friendly mnemonics.
+Both languages do exactly the same thing, and are completely equivalent.
+But, writing programs in assembly is far easier and safer then writing in binary.
+In order to enjoy this luxury, someone has to translate our symbolic programs into binary code that can execute as-is on the target computer.
+This translation service is done by an agent called assembler.
+The assembler can be either a person who carries out the translation manually, or a computer program that automates the process.
+In this module and final project in the course we learn how to build an assembler.
+In particular, we'll develop the capability of translating symbolic Hack programs into binary code that can be executed as-is on the Hack platform.
+Each one of you can choose to accomplish this feat in two different ways: you can either implement an assembler using a high-level language, or you can simulate the assembler's operation using paper and pencil.
+In both cases we give detailed guidelines about how to carry out your work.

+**Key concepts:** Binary and symbolic machine languages, parsing, symbol tables, code generation, cross assembler, assembler implementation.

+### Project 7
+In some modern languages, most notably Java, the high-level code is not translated directly into machine language.
+Rather, Java compilers translate the high-level source code into code written in an intermediate language, designed to operate on some abstract processing layer known as a virtual machine.

+In this module we begin building a stack-based virtual machine.
+After presenting the virtual machine architecture and its VM language (which is similar to Java's bytecode), we develop a basic VM translator (similar to Java's JVM), designed to translate VM programs into the Hack machine language.
+In the next module we'll extend this basic translator into a full-scale VM implementation.
+This implementation, in turn, will serve as the backend module of the two-tier compiler that we'll develop later in the course.

+**Key concepts:** two-tier compilation (overview), virtualization, virtual machines, VM abstraction, stack processing, pointers, VM implementation, VM translators.

+### Project 8
+### Project 9

 ## Project Progress
 - [X] Project 1